mas37/iljwme/README.md

 ## Have questions?

-Note that that we'll not be able to answer all of your questions.
+Note that we'll not be able to answer all of your questions.
 As a rule, we are supporting only the documented functionality of MLIP.
 If you think you found a bug or an inconsistency in the documentation or usage examples, please create a Gitlab.com issue.